juanitogan/flame/README.md

 ### Background

-Pogo was forked from [Flame 0.18.1](https://github.com/flame-engine/flame/tree/0.18.1) and rewritten with a goal of making it twice as easy to understand and use.
+Pogo was forked from [Flame 0.18.1](https://github.com/flame-engine/flame/tree/0.18.1) and rewritten with the goal of making it twice as easy to understand and use.

 All due credit to inu-no-policemen on Reddit and Luan Nico of Flame for setting up the core, which remains largely unchanged.
 The rest of Flame, however, was showing growing pains, and a reluctance to large changes in design, so I launched a new project which will, hopefully, be agile to needed change before version 1.0.
-Even at Pogo 0.0.1 just about everything above Flame's core was changed, along with many new features critical to how I build games (see the [changelog](CHANGELOG.md#001---2020-04-13) for an overview of just how different Pogo is from Flame).
+Even at Pogo 0.0.1 just about everything above Flame's core was changed, along with many new features critical to how I build games (see the [first CHANGELOG entry](CHANGELOG.md#001---2020-04-13) for an overview of just how different Pogo is from Flame).
 Therefore, if you find a pre-release version of Pogo you like, lock it in, or suffer the possible breaking changes.
 (Although, if I did a decent job with round 1 here, there shouldn't be any more major shifts in design coming.
 Just shifts isolated to parts still in need of refactoring.
 We'll see.)

 The name, Pogo, comes from _Pogo Bug_ (not yet released) -- the game I built this engine for.  (_Pogo Bug_ was originally written in QtQuick/QML but not released from that codebase due to their difficult licensing issues.)
 Thus, this engine is tried and tested on my own small-but-complete game from day one.
 It took maybe 10x longer to work up this Flutter/Dart-based engine than to write the original Qt game.
-It has so far proven worth the extra effort with the Qt port taking much less time and effort in Pogo than how it was going in Flame -- and nearly as easy as QtQuick was.
+Judging by how quickly I ported _Pogo Bug_ to Pogo versus how much trouble Flame was giving me, it seems Pogo was worth the effort.
+Pogo feels nearly as quick to build a game in as QtQuick... with better performance.

-By the time I release _Pogo Bug_ this engine should be at version 0.1.0... but is totally usable as of 0.0.1.
+By the time I release _Pogo Bug_ this engine should be at version 0.1.0... but is totally usable as of 0.0.1 for many games.

 ### Contributing

 Hit me with a PR and I'll try to find time to engage it.
 No promises, but I'll try.
 Hopefully others will jump in and help.
-I have pretty high standards for PRs (particularly on naming and lingo more so than code style), but I also enjoy people who make a great case for significant changes in design (and I certainly am no expert in designing game engines).
+I pay close attention to naming and API consistency more so than code style -- code can be refactored without breaking things, naming and structure cannot.

 There is still much to be done.
 I quickly hacked through many components from the previous engine, that I didn't need at the moment, just to get them working.
 Thus, many of the components here still need to be refactored to be more like the rest.

-`NinePatchComponent`, `ParallaxComponent`, and `ParticleComponent` are some examples as things I just quick-hacked and saved for later.
+[NinePatchComponent](doc/components/nine_patch.md), [ParallaxComponent](doc/components/parallax.md), and [ParticleComponent](doc/components/particle.md) are some examples as things I just quick-hacked and saved for later.
 (See the [Unreleased section in the changelog](CHANGELOG.md#unreleased) for a better TODO list.)
 Most things still work as Flame had them working, but they may not be fully "Pogo-ized" yet.
 I also haven't touched Box2D yet because _Pogo Bug_ doesn't need it.
 (Another game of mine, _GRITS Racing_, uses it super heavily, so I should have the skills to work it in well when I get to it).

-The core components I focused on the most are: `SpriteComponent`, `AnimationComponent`, and the gesture mixins.
+The core components I focused on the most are: [SpriteComponent](doc/components/sprite.md), [AnimationComponent](doc/components/animation.md), and the [gesture mixins](doc/input.md).
+[TextComponent](doc/components/text.md) got a pretty solid work over as well.
 These should be used as examples for how to refactor the rest.

 ----